 When completed, a total of 761 acres will have been thinned on Bill Williams Mountain, leaving approximately 812 acres on the north face of Bill Williams Mountain left to be treated.
 The District, which has already contributed $2.8 for the Steep Slope 1 and Steep Slope 2 projects, has committed approximately $4 million towards Steep Slope 3 and future phases of the project.

-In addition to mitigating the estimated $365 - $700 million economic threat of wildfire and post-wildfire flooding, the goal of these treatments remains the protection of the citizens, water sources and reservoirs, and critical infrastructure of the City of Williams.
+The Bill Williams Mountain Steep Slope Project is a collaborative partnership between the District, the Kaibab National Forest, and the National Forest Foundation to reduce hazardous fuels on the steep slopes of Bill Williams Mountain south of Williams.
+In addition to mitigating the estimated $365 - $700 million economic threat of wildfire and post-wildfire flooding, the goal of the project is to reduce the threat to public safety and the impacts to the water sources and critical infrastructure of the City of Williams.